What is Finasteride?

 The efficacy of finasteride has been investigated in numerous clinical studies over more than two decades.

-The most important finasteride study was published in 1998 in the Journal of the American Academy of Dermatology.
-[9] This multicenter, placebo-controlled study examined over 1,500 men with androgenetic alopecia over two years.
-The study design included 1,553 men between 18 and 41 years, randomized into a finasteride group (1 mg daily) or placebo group.
-The study was double-blind with primary endpoints of hair count and hair growth.
+The most important study on finasteride was published in 1998 in the Journal of the American Academy of Dermatology.
+[9] This study examined over 1,500 men with hereditary hair loss over two years.
+A total of 1,553 men between 18 and 41 years participated, who were randomly divided into a finasteride group (1 mg daily) or placebo group.
+The study was conducted double-blind, meaning neither participants nor doctors knew who received the real medication.
+The main goal was to measure hair count and hair growth.

 The results after 12 months were clear and showed a distinct difference between the finasteride and placebo groups: